 Market Capitalization: US$ 174 billion

-Citigroup Inc. is a U.S based banking powerhouse, which is currently the 4th largest bank in the country by assets and has more than 200 million retail customers in over 160 different nations.
-Citigroup is also one of the nine banks in the bulge bracket.
-The corporation was established back in 1998 after a multi-billion dollar merger agreement between Citicorp and Travelers Group.
+Citigroup Inc. is a U.S based banking powerhouse and is currently the 4th largest bank in the country by assets and has more than 200 million retail customers in over 160 different nations.

 It owns more than dozen leading international banks throughout the globe, including Grupo Financiero Banamex, second largest bank in Mexico and Citibank India.